frslabs/forus-android/README.md

 - To enable Antispoof detection, Refer [Enabling Forus Proteus Antispoof SDK](#enabling-forus-proteus-antispoof-sdk)

 #### Forus Proteus Face SDK
 This is a feature SDK that provides a drop-in replacement for the default face detection engine used in the [Forus](#forus) SDK.
-Import this library if you face any issue with the default face detection engine. **However liveliness detection capabalities are still in development and does not exist for the latest version of this feature library**.
+Import this library if you face any issue with the default face detection engine. **However liveness detection capabalities are still in development and does not exist for the latest version of this feature library**.

 Steps to add and initialise the Forus Proteus Antispoof SDK,
 - To import Forus Proteus Face SDK , Refer [Importing Forus Proteus Face SDK](#importing-forus-proteus-face-sdk)